-We currently expect that capital spending for 2006 will be approximately \$1.8 billion, an increase compared to the \$1.4 billion spent in 2005.
-The major part of our capital spending, driven by demand requirements, will be dedicated to the leading edge technology fabs by increasing capacity in the 300-mm and for technology upgrade and saturation of the existing 200-mm.
+Our capital expenditures plan for 2006 is approximately \$1.8 billion, an increase compared to the \$1.4 billion spent in 2005.
+Due to increased sourcing from foundries and higher productivity of our capital spending, we spent \$696 million, in the first half of 2006, while significantly increasing our internal capacity.
+On this basis, we are currently revisiting the capital investment plan aimed at mitigating capital intensity and maximizing the return from our capital spending.
+The major part of our capital spending, driven by demand requirements, will be dedicated to our leading edge technology fabs by increasing capacity in our 300-mm fabs and for technology upgrades and saturation of our existing 200-mm fabs.
 We have the flexibility to modulate our investments in response to changes in market conditions, and we are ready to accelerate or slow down investments in leading-edge technologies if market trends require.
-At April 1, 2006, we had \$785 million in outstanding commitments for equipment purchases for 2006.
+At July 1, 2006, we had \$761 million in outstanding commitments for equipment purchases for 2006 and \$20 million for 2007.

-The most significant of our 2006 capital expenditure projects are expected to be: for the front-end facilities, (i) the expansion of the 300-mm front-end joint project with Philips Semiconductor International B.V. and Freescale Semiconductor Inc., in Crolles 2 (France); (ii) the facilitization of a portion of our 300-mm plant in Catania (Italy); (iii) the upgrading to finer geometry technologies for our 200-mm plant in Rousset (France); (iv) the capacity expansion and the upgrading of our 200-mm plant in Singapore; (v) the upgrading of our 200-mm fab and pilot line in Agrate (Italy); and (vi) for the back-end facilities, the capital expenditures will be mainly dedicated to the capacity expansion in our plants in Shenzhen (China), Bouskoura (Morocco) and Muar (Malaysia).
+The most significant of our 2006 capital expenditure projects are expected to be: for the front-end facilities, (i) the expansion of the 300-mm front-end joint project with Philips Semiconductor International B.V. and Freescale Semiconductor Inc., in Crolles 2 (France); (ii) the facilitization of a portion of our 300-mm plant in Catania (Italy); (iii) the capacity expansion and the upgrading to finer geometry technologies for our 200-mm plant in Rousset (France); (iv) the capacity expansion and the upgrading of our 200-mm plant in Singapore; (v) the upgrading of our 200-mm fab and pilot line in Agrate (Italy); and (vi) for the back-end facilities, the capital expenditures will be mainly dedicated to the capacity expansion in our plants in Shenzhen (China), Bouskoura (Morocco) and Muar (Malaysia).
 We will continue to monitor our level of capital spending by taking into consideration factors such as trends in the semiconductor industry, capacity utilization and announced additions.
 We expect to have significant capital requirements in the coming years and in addition we intend to continue to devote a substantial portion of our net revenues to research and development.
 We plan to fund our capital requirements from cash provided by operating activities, available funds and available support from third parties (including state support), and may have recourse to borrowings under available credit lines and, to the extent necessary or attractive based on market conditions prevailing at the time, the issuing of debt, convertible bonds or additional equity securities.
 A substantial deterioration of our economic results and consequently of our profitability could generate a deterioration of the cash generated by our operating activities.
 Therefore, there can be no assurance that, in future periods, we will generate the same level of cash as in the previous years to fund our capital expenditures for expansion plans, our working capital requirements, research and development and industrialization costs.